 NYC is a film lover’s dream town—just ask Woody Allen.
-We’ve assembled a list of the choicest New York movie theaters to see indie gems, great documentaries, cinema classics or new winter releases.
+We’ve assembled a list of the choicest NYC movie theaters to see indie gems, great documentaries, controversial classics or the best movies of all time.
 There are even some spots where you can nosh on house-made snacks or toss back a drink while you watch.

-For 15 years, Brooklyn cinéastes have flocked to the four screening rooms at the elegant Peter Jay Sharp Building.
+For 17 years, Brooklyn cinéastes have flocked to the four screening rooms at the elegant Peter Jay Sharp Building.
 Showings, from indies made on a shoestring budget to retrospectives on noted directors, are expertly curated, and big names (Jim Jarmusch, Noah Baumbach) occasionally drop in for prefilm talks.
-The annual BAMcinemaFest, held each June, screens NYC, U.S. and world premieres, including flicks that have made a splash at Sundance, SXSW and Cannes. $13; seniors, students (Mon–Thu only) and children (weekdays) $9; BAM Cinema Club members $8.Read more
+The annual BAMcinemaFest, held each June, screens NYC, U.S. and world premieres, including flicks that have made a splash at Sundance, SXSW and Cannes. $14; seniors, students (Mon–Thu only) and children (weekdays) $10; BAM Cinema Club members $7.Read more

 This venerable midtown art institution houses three theaters, which hold 50 to 400 film buffs each.
 It’s a prime spot for classic, arty, under-the-radar and cult fare from across the globe.
-Currently, MoMA is in the midst of its “Art Theater Guild and Japanese Underground Cinema, 1960–1986” series (through Feb 10).
-Take advantage of Target Free Friday Nights, when admission to the museum (and all screenings) will cost you zilch between 4 and 8pm. $12, seniors $10, students $8, children free, Fri 4–8pm free.Read more
+Currently, MoMA is in the midst of its “Scorsese Screens” series (through Sept 6), in which they're showing 33 of the world-cinema masterpieces that had a formative influence on the work of America’s greatest living director. $12, seniors $10, students $8, children free, Fri 4–8pm free.Read more

 While promoting the reopening of Astoria’s ginormous homage to the silver screen in 2011, film curator David Schwartz described heading into the 267-seat theater as “entering a spaceship and going on a voyage.”
 We’re hard-pressed to characterize the trippy, almost podlike space any better.
 Moving Image manages to land some big gets for Q&As (such as Lincoln scribe Tony Kushner) and programs an intriguing mix of cutting-edge world and experimental cinema, classics (sometimes in that rarely screened, beautiful 70-millimeter format) and New York premieres. $12, seniors and students $9, children 3–12 $6, members and children under 3 free.Read more

-The current king of NYC eat-and-booze cinemas (for now—the massive Alamo Drafthouse opens in Downtown Brooklyn in 2015, and then the jury will be out), this popular hybrid serves themed top-shelf cocktails and eats during first-run showings.
+The current king of NYC eat-and-booze cinemas (at least until the Alamo Drafthouse opens in Brooklyn, though plans for that theater have changed so many times that we're no longer holding our breath), this popular hybrid serves themed top-shelf cocktails and eats during first-run showings.
 Nitehawk also programs old faves, brunch and midnight screenings, bands playing over experimental shorts by locals, and viewings that include a beer-pairing dinner. $11, seniors and children $9.Read more

 The back room of this DVD-rental store is the latest addition to NYC’s recent crop of movie spots where you can drink and snack.
-Outfitted with communal tables, the no-frills space hosts quirky quiz events such as Wes Anderson Bingo (Tue 22 at 8:30pm; free) and screenings of recent releases, cult flicks and TV episodes.
+Outfitted with communal tables, the no-frills space hosts a weekly, super competitive movie-trivia league (Tuesdays at 8:30pm; free) and screenings of recent releases, cult flicks and TV episodes.
 With tasty treats (mini s’mores, $1.50 each) and movie-inspired cocktails (Eternal Sunshine Blue Ruin, $8) on offer, there are plenty of reasons to make a night of it.
 Prices vary.Read more